Shryne/ObjectsJson/README.md

 ```
 Other sources are also possible.
 The JsonObject can be constructed
 by using a string, a file or other json objects.
 It just needs a class
 that implements the Source interface.
-Because of this, new sources can be
-specified.